DiRAC-Training/FM002-Version-control/_episodes/04-history.md

 ### Relative history

-We've seen that `git log` gives us some information on what commits were made when, but let's look a bit deeper at the specifics:
+We've seen that `git log` gives us some information on what commits were made and when, but let's look a bit deeper at the specifics:

 ~~~
 $ git log